TsaqifHudzaifah/picoCTF/README.md

 - A detailed writeup of how I solved it
 - Any relevant scripts or tools I used

-## 🛠Tools and Topics Covered
+## Tools and Topics Covered

 You'll find a range of topics such as:
-- 🕵️‍♂Forensics
+- Forensics
 - Web Exploitation
 - Cryptography
 - Reverse Engineering